 - Can struggle with larger debris (such as cereal)

-Does the quiet operation of this vacuum affect its cleaning performance though?
+Is this vacuum worth the money though?
 And how does it compare to other cylinder vacuum cleaners?
 Keep reading our in-depth review to find out.

 Overview of the Miele C3 Silence

 - A quiet vacuum cleaner with a noise output of just 64dB on its quietest setting

 - EcoTeQ combination floor head for cleaning both carpets and hard floors

 - Efficient filtration system, including the Silence AirClean filter